tanrax/org-social/README.md

 If you want the community to discover you quickly, make a Pull Request by adding your URL to `registers.txt` in this repository.

+Check [Org Social Rely](https://github.com/tanrax/org-social?tab=readme-ov-file#org-social-rely) for a more advanced way to be discovered.

 ## FAQ

 ### Can I use it as a simple substitute for RSS/Atom?